ivanpatera99/transactions-kt/readme.md

 # Transactions service

-This project is a test project to track transactions.
+This is a test project to track transactions.

 ## Setup